Google Pixel Watch Rumors: Specs, Release Date, Price and More

 As Google continues to make its mark in the smartphone industry, the company is apparently thinking about its future in smartwatches.

-But as we inch closer to an expected Google unveiling in October, there's little known about the Pixel Watch.
+As we inch closer to an expected Google unveiling, there's little known about the Pixel Watch.
 Here's a look at all the Pixel Watch rumors we've heard so far.
-Be sure to keep checking back for the latest updates as they become available.

 Get ready for three models